Edit Blog Post

 Our first stop of the day was a small town called Balleroy, where we had wanted to visit it’s chateau.

 The approach to the chateau was via a grand avenue that had identical trees lining the street the entire way.
 The chateau was commissioned back in 1631, and was owned for several centuries by the Counts of Balleroy.
 In 1970, the famous Malcolm Forbes purchased the palace and restored it.
 He also decided to create a museum within the chateau dedicated to ballooning, an avid pastime of his.
 Upon arrival, we noticed on the entrance sign that the chateau was closed on Tuesdays.
 I wasn’t too disappointed with this news though as we would soon be visiting many chateaus in the coming days when we headed over to the Loire Valley.
-Instead, we decided to just walk up as close as we could to the exterior of the chateau and
+Instead, we decided to just walk up as close as we could to the exterior of the chateau and snap a

-snap a few pictures.
+few pictures.
 Along our short walk, we met a very friendly black cat, whom followed us along the path.
 We also met what we assumed was one of her kittens, an extremely cute black and white cat.
 I was in absolute heaven as I missed my own kitties dearly and was in need of some kitty loving.
 After obtaining some great shots of the beautiful exterior, we walked next-door to a church, took some photos, and then said goodbye to the cats.
 I thought it might have been fun to take the cats with us, but Mike thought otherwise!

 Next, we drove over to a town called Coutances.

 While unknown to most foreign tourists, this town of about 10,000 people is well-known in France for it's cathedral and it’s many botanical gardens.
 Our first stop was naturally, the Cathedral.
 Apparently, the famous painter Victor Hugo had once said that the church was the prettiest he had ever seen (not including the one at Chartres).
-While I wouldn’t agree with his opinion in terms of the interior of the church, I did find its exterior to be quite interesting and much different than most other churches
+While I wouldn’t agree with his opinion in terms of the interior of the church, I did find its exterior to be quite interesting and much different than most other churches of comparable size.

 From the church, we walked two streets over to the Jardin des Plantes.